What is the Child Finding Process in Arizona?

 But again, we’re talking about: do you need a medical diagnosis for a student to receive a 504 plan?
 And the answer is no, not necessarily.
 However, an evaluation is a requirement.

-Now, evaluation can be done by a teacher or a different type of therapist inside the school setting.
-It can look at the student’s grades, teachers’ observations, and parents’ observations.
-All of those can give a clear picture of the student’s ability and assess whether they’re eligible or not.
-Sometimes a medical diagnosis is important to take a clear picture of the student’s needs, but it’s not necessary.
+Now, a teacher or a different type of therapist inside the school setting can do the evaluation.
+They can look at the student’s grades and teachers’ and parents’ observations—those can give a clear picture of the student’s ability and assess their eligibility.
+Sometimes a medical diagnosis is crucial to understanding the student’s needs clearly, but it’s not that necessary.

 Independent Education Evaluation

 If you disagree with those, you may ask for an independent education evaluation, where a party not employed by the school district may come in and do an assessment of their own.
 Again, all of this is an evaluation-based standard.
 Hence, medical diagnosis is not mandatory.

 Also, with a 504 plan, you can have any medical condition or disability just if it impairs the student’s ability to learn, so they need accommodations.
 An IEP, however, is different.
 It does require an actual diagnosis within a particular category of disability for the students.
 Again, to reiterate, a medical diagnosis is not mandatory for students to receive a 504 plan.

 How Do I Get an IEP For My Child in Arizona?